lightning/bolts/03-transactions.md

 ### Commitment Transaction Outputs

-To allow an opportunity for penalty transactions in case of a revoked commitment transaction, all outputs which return funds to the owner of the commitment transaction (aka "local node") must be delayed for `to_self_delay` blocks.
+To allow an opportunity for penalty transactions, in case of a revoked commitment transaction, all outputs which return funds to the owner of the commitment transaction (aka "local node") must be delayed for `to_self_delay` blocks.
 This delay is done in a second stage HTLC transaction (HTLC-success for HTLCs accepted by the local node, HTLC-timeout for HTLCs offered by the local node).

-The reason for the separate transaction stage for HTLC outputs is so that HTLCs can time out or be fulfilled even though they are within the `to_self_delay` delay.
+The reason for the separate transaction stage for HTLC outputs is so that HTLCs can timeout or be fulfilled even though they are within the `to_self_delay` delay.
-Otherwise the required minimum timeout on HTLCs is lengthened by this delay, causing longer timeouts for HTLCs traversing the network.
+Otherwise, the required minimum timeout on HTLCs is lengthened by this delay, causing longer timeouts for HTLCs traversing the network.

-The amounts for each output MUST BE rounded down to whole satoshis.
-If this amount, minus the fees for the HTLC transaction is less than the `dust_limit_satoshis` set by the owner of the commitment transaction, the output MUST NOT be produced (thus the funds add to fees).
+The amounts for each output MUST be rounded down to whole satoshis.
+If this amount, minus the fees for the HTLC transaction, is less than the `dust_limit_satoshis` set by the owner of the commitment transaction, the output MUST NOT be produced (thus the funds add to fees).

 #### `to_local` Output

-This output sends funds back to the owner of this commitment transaction, thus must be timelocked using `OP_CSV`.
+This output sends funds back to the owner of this commitment transaction and thus must be timelocked using `OP_CSV`.
 It can be claimed, without delay, by the other party if they know the revocation key.
 The output is a version 0 P2WSH, with a witness script:

     OP_IF
         # Penalty transaction